ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-version-comparison.md

 Senders inside GCC High can send encrypted email outside of the GCC High boundary.

-All recipients outside GCC High, including commercial Office 365 users, Outlook.com users, and other users of other email providers such as Gmail and Yahoo, receive a wrapper mail that redirects the recipient to the OME Portal where the recipient is able to read and reply to message.
+All recipients outside GCC High, including commercial Office 365 users, Outlook.com users, and other users of other email providers such as Gmail and Yahoo, receive a wrapper mail.
+This wrapper mail redirects the recipient to the OME Portal where the recipient can read and reply to message.

 ## Coexistence of legacy OME and the new capabilities in the same tenant